In the CBD extraction process, there are numerous steps to achieving an end product, one of which is decarboxylation.

 Δ9-tetrahydrocannabinolic acid decarboxylates to give the psychoactive compound Δ9-tetrahydrocannabinol, which is the activated form of THCa.
 CBDa does the same thing in the process, changing from CDBa to CBD.

-While decarbing activates THCa/CBDa, it is also releasing CO2 which, if not removed, will create positive pressure in your distillation unit and cause the vacuum to not reach the depth you need to perform the process efficiently without increasing processing temperatures.
+While the process of decarboxylation activates THCa/CBDa, it is also releasing CO2 which, if not removed, will create positive pressure in your distillation unit and cause the vacuum to not reach the depth you need to perform the process efficiently without increasing processing temperatures.

 How To Achieve Decarboxylation